mikerochip/editorconfig-monodevelop/README.md

 2. Click the gallery tab
 3. Search for EditorConfig
 4. Select the extension and click install
+5. Restart the IDE (this is due to a startup limitation)

 ### Install from Source